Mikky574/Melbourne-Weather-Collector/README.md

    ```bash
    python main.py
    ```
-   Alternatively, run the project from its root directory as the entry point is `main.py`.

 This setup will automatically create new directories in the `log` folder for each run, storing the fetched and parsed data at the specified intervals.